memiah/ansible-role-autossh/README.md

 Forward local port `33061` to port `3306` on `remote.server`, connecting via SSH as `username@remote.server`.

-This will create a new service name `autossh-example.service` *(autossh-{id}.service)* which can be managed by systemctl:
+This will create a new service named `autossh-example.service` *(autossh-{id}.service)* which can be managed by systemctl:

     systemctl status autossh-example.service